Microchipping

 There are many misconceptions regarding microchips.
 For instance, contrary to what some people believe, these microchips are not tracking devices and cannot be used to locate a pet via GPS or other tracking technology.
 Those types of devices are available to add to a collar, but not as an implant.
 Although those collars can be useful in certain situations, we do not feel they are a replacement for the implanted ID microchip.
 Collar-based ID or GPS devices are expensive, easily forgotten, fall off, lose power, or are disregarded.

-Another misconception about the microchip implants is that they require a paid membership to keep them active.
+Some pet owners worry they need a paid membership to keep the chip active.
 This is not true.
 Many microchip manufacturers offer extra services as a part of an optional paid membership.
 However, once the chip is paid for, implanted, and registered, it will continue to work, and the manufacturer will continue to maintain the database even without the paid membership.
 Some, however, may charge you a small fee to update your contact information in their database, which should be done each time you move.

 If we implant the chip here at My Best Friend Veterinary Center, our clinic will be linked to the chip in the database as well, providing a second point of contact so your pet can find their way home.